PokeADotProductions/heartwired/docs/software-development-plan.md

 We approached our development plan with snowballing complexity: Kevin Metelus, Ryan Taus, Sasha Dmitrieva, and Zachary Fitzpatrick will each begin with programming the smallest working version of the game.
 Once we have finished, we will consolidate our work and determine which approach was the most efficient and satisfying in gameplay.
 Then, we will each program the next round of features, and so on.
 This schedule of increasing complexity is detailed in the next section.

-Each member also participates in designing puzzles for the game levels.
+Each member also participates in designing puzzles for the game's levels.
 In short, every member of the team has similar responsibilities in the development process.

 # 4.4 Project Schedule